uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 ## URL parameters

 - `start=level` (default: 1) - where `level` is:
-  - `0|custom` - Sets Packet Attack to run the customised Level 0 [*This is required for other URL parameters to take effect*].
+  - `0|custom` - Sets Packet Attack to run the customised Level 0.
+  [*This is required for other URL parameters to take effect*]
   - `[1-7]` - Sets Packet Attack to begin at the given level and progress normally.
 - `message=` (default: 'LONDON') - Sets the custom level to use the given message.
 - `shields=true|false` (default: false) - Sets all sent packets (excluding ACKS/NACKS) to have shields, which protect from a single corruption.